On the Applicability of the Geodesic Deviation Equation in General Relativity: Orbit Deviations in Newtonian Gravity

-Since we are interested in the deviation for highly symmetric situations, we now use the potential \eqref{eq_NewtonPotential} outside a spherically symmetric mass distribution and introduce usual spherical coordinates by $(x,y,z) = (r\sin\vartheta \cos\varphi, r\sin\vartheta \sin\varphi, r \cos\vartheta)$.
 Due to the symmetry of the situation we can, without loss of generality, restrict the reference curve to lie within the equatorial plane that is defined by $\vartheta = \pi/2$.
 Applying the coordinate transformation $x^a \to \tilde{x}^a$ from Cartesian to spherical coordinates, Eq.\ \eqref{eq_NewtonDevEq} turns into

 where $(\tilde{\eta}^\mu) = (\eta^r,\eta^\vartheta,\eta^\varphi)$ are the components of the deviation in the new coordinates and $(\tilde{\partial}_\mu) = (\partial_r,\partial_\vartheta,\partial_\varphi)$.
 These are three equations for the three unknown components of the deviation.
 All angular terms can be eliminated by appropriate combinations of these equations and a straightforward but rather lengthy calculation yields the system of differential equations